 Antoine Bocquier (FRANCE)

 Antoine is a French engineering student at Centrale Lille.
 His passions : space exploration and entrepreneurship, both challenging ourselves to explore and build into the unknown !
-With a multidisciplinary engineering training, courses in entrepreneurship and human sciences, I begin a gap year to carry on internships in space companies, New Space startups and labs to get various experiences.
-He got involved in space projects for years : research work about impact cratering with Paris Observatory, propulsion design of a suborbital plane, GEO satellite modelling via Bond graph approach or my current internship at Thales Alenia Space Turin, dealing with systems engineering on a Mars mission.
-Since he recently joined, SGAC gave me tremendous opportunities to meet and connect with the next generation of space workers and leaders, to learn and grow professionally.
-On the entrepreneurial side, he was Vice President of my university Junior-Entreprise (consulting firm), responsible of the business development, communication and prospection teams.
-Piloting the strategy towards entrepreneurs, he won with my team the Best Entrepreneurship Support Award.
-Since, he achieved the ActInSpace hackathon in Cannes : let’s see for the finals at Toulouse Space Show (26/06) !
+With a multidisciplinary engineering training, courses in entrepreneurship and human sciences, he is beginning a gap year to carry on internships in space companies, New Space startups and labs to get various experiences.
+He got involved in space projects for years : research work about impact cratering with Paris Observatory, propulsion design of a suborbital plane, GEO satellite modelling via Bond graph approach or his current internship at Thales Alenia Space Turin, dealing with systems engineering on a Mars mission.
+Since he recently joined, SGAC gave him tremendous opportunities to meet and connect with the next generation of space workers and leaders, to learn and grow professionally.
+On the entrepreneurial side, he was Vice President of his university Junior-Entreprise (consulting firm), responsible of the business development, communication and prospection teams.
+Piloting the strategy towards entrepreneurs, he won with his team the Best Entrepreneurship Support Award.
+Since, he achieved the CNES ActInSpace competition, winning the 1st national and 2nd international prizes, presenting the Lycie project.

 “This CNES scholarship is a real honour, a reward for my involvement in space activities (motivating me even more!) and a chance to drive me to my right career path.
 Above all it is a responsibility to contribute, share and be an ambassador of the next generation ! #InvolvingEveryone“